somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 As described above, the training dataset potentially has trouble factors.
 So I had a feasibility study before selecting methods for pre-processing, CNN design and augmenting image data in order to reduce the training data risk.

-At the first, I made a reasonable scale model for the feasibility study.
+For the feasibility study, I made a reasonable scale model.
-This model is bigger than the LeNet-5 on lesson 8 and would be smaller than the final model, so I named it "middle model".
+This model is bigger than the LeNet-5(lesson 8) and would be smaller than the final model, so I named it "middle model".